maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

   \- [Five simple steps to better typography][Better Typography] by Mark Boulton

+**Step 2**: Take a sample and find the cutoff points.

 For View Thought I'll take a sample of text directly off of our wireframe:

 > Nothing beats the involvement of a well-seasoned, front-end developer that understands the semantics of what you're trying to pull off.

-There are 116 characters in that sample, so what I need to do is find the 45 to 75 character cutoff points (without spaces) in it.
+There are 116 characters in that sample, so what I need to do is find its 45 to 75 character cutoff points (without spaces).
 To do so I'll use a word processor to count characters.

 ~45 characters: